[Ubuntu] User management

 $ sudo groupadd --gid 2000 cglab

-Allow the root privilege for those of who are in the group cglab
+• Add a sudo group for allowing the root privilege for those who are in the group cglab.

 $ sudo visudo